Brinxu/COVID-Morality/README.md

 When using this repository, please considering give it a star (top right corner).

 ### Data
 We extract textual data from U.S. major media’s Facebook pages, then transform and load them into a python notebook for the next analysis step.
-Both original data and processed data are here: https://drive.google.com/drive/folders/1arjfRysDY4nwcsgwTbKBCkYeLl7tq3SB?usp=sharing
+The original data is here: https://drive.google.com/drive/folders/1arjfRysDY4nwcsgwTbKBCkYeLl7tq3SB?usp=sharing

 ### Install